 However, this claim implies that your digestive system is unable to adapt its secretions to the consistency of a meal, which is false (

 A third popular argument against drinking liquids with meals states that fluids increase the speed at which solid foods exit your stomach.

 This is thought to reduce the meal’s contact time with stomach acid and digestive enzymes, resulting in poorer digestion.

-A study that analyzed the stomach's emptying speed observed that, although liquids do pass through the digestive system more quickly than solids, they have no effect on the solids' digestion speed (7).
+A study that analyzed stomach emptying observed that, although liquids do pass through your digestive system more quickly than solids, they have no effect on the digestion speed of solid food (

-Liquids help break down large chunks of food, making it easier for them to slide down your esophagus and into the stomach.
+Liquids help break down large chunks of food, making it easier for them to slide down your esophagus and into your stomach.